barryceelen/wp-pimp-my-ride/README.md

-# Yo WordPress Pimp My Ride
+# Yo WordPress, 💸🚙 Pimp My Ride
 A small and incomplete collection of WordPress customisations I tend to use, conveniently gathered together in a single class.

 - Dequeues jQuery Migrate on front end